subpage 4 (integrative data analysis)

 The methods are suitable to select and validate reference genes, classify samples, group genes, monitor time dependent processes and much more.

-Please see our Online Tutorials
+Please see the GenEx web page or Online Tutorials

 Learn more - For further information of the analyses in GenEx, see the GenEx online help manual or www.qPCRforum.com